 The Regents of the University of California – UC Merced 2020 Campus Expansion Project.
-Key member of the legal team advising the University of California on this high profile project to accommodate growth of the university system’s newest campus from the current 6,700 students to 10,000 students by 2020.
-The $1.3 billion project, procured as an availability payment-based P3, will add approximately 790,000 assignable square feet of a mix of new revenue-generation and non-revenue generating facilities, including student housing, administrative and research space, classrooms and recreational centers and associated infrastructure.
-As the first university campus expansion in the United States to be undertaken using the P3 availability payment model, the closely watched project is expected to serve as a template for other colleges seeking to expand or rehabilitate their campuses.
-Following a best and final offer phase, which included negotiation with the ultimately successful Plenary-led consortium, the project quickly reached commercial and financial close in August 2016.
-The first two phases of the project were successfully delivered on time for the 2018 and 2019 academic years.
+Key member of the legal team that advised the University of California on this-high profile project to accommodate growth of the university system’s newest campus from the current 6,700 students to 10,000 students by 2020.
+The $1.3 billion project, procured as an availability payment-based P3, added approximately 790,000 assignable square feet of a mix of new revenue-generation and non-revenue generating facilities, including student housing, administrative and research space, classrooms and recreational centers and associated infrastructure.
+Following a best and final offer phase, which included negotiation with the ultimately successful Plenary-led consortium, the project quickly reached commercial and financial close in August 2016, and achieved substantial completion on schedule and on budget in June 2020.
+As the first university campus expansion in the United States undertaken using the P3 availability payment model, the successful project serves as a template for other colleges seeking to expand or rehabilitate their campuses.
 Yukiko’s services included assisting with structuring the procurement, drafting and finalizing procurement and contract documents, and developing the evaluation process.
-Following closing, she is advising the University on legal issues arising from the implementation of the project.
-Project Finance International named the UC Merced 2020 Project the 2016 “Americas P3 Deal of the Year” and IJ Global honored it as the 2016 “North American Social Infrastructure Deal of the Year.”
-In 2017, the Board of Regents and the University received the silver award in the “Government Agency of the Year” category, and the project claimed the gold award for “Best Social Infrastructure Project” at the P3 Bulletin awards ceremony.
+Following closing, she advised on legal issues arising from the implementation of the project.
+Project Finance International named the project the 2016 “Americas P3 Deal of the Year” and IJ Global honored it as the 2016 “North American Social Infrastructure Deal of the Year.”
+In 2017, the Board of Regents and the University received the silver award in the “Government Agency of the Year” category, and claimed the gold award for “Best Social Infrastructure Project” at the P3 Bulletin awards ceremony.

 New York State Thruway Authority – Tappan Zee Bridge.
 Key member of the legal team that advised on a project Gov. Andrew Cuomo has described as the state’s most pressing infrastructure need – replacement of an aging three-mile-long cantilever bridge over the Hudson River with a new cable-stayed, dual-span structure designed to last a century.
 To help deliver the project, Nossaman drafted procurement and contract documents and assisted with the procurement, which resulted in the award of a $3.1 billion design-build contract with to a Fluor-led consortium – $800 million less than the next lowest bidder – in the first such deal undertaken by the transportation agency and the largest in the country to date.
-The contractor started construction in 2013 and opened to traffic in 2017.
-Yukiko’s services included reviewing enabling legislation, assessing project risk, producing procurement and contract documents, participating in meetings with proposers and contract negotiations, dealing with surety issues and assisting with closing.
+The new Governor Mario M. Cuomo Bridge opened to traffic in 2017.
+Yukiko’s services included reviewing enabling legislation, assessing project risk, producing procurement and contract documents, participating in meetings with proposers and contract negotiations.

 Maryland Transit Administration and Maryland Department of Transportation – Purple Line Light Rail.
-Member of the legal team advising MTA/MDOT on Maryland’s first transit P3 project – an approximately $2 billion (capital cost) light rail system that will significantly facilitate mobility between the Maryland suburbs and Washington, D.C.
-The Purple Line Light Rail System will run 16.2 miles between Bethesda and New Carrollton with 21 new stations along the route, with much of the alignment street-running.
-The project, Maryland’s largest P3, will provide a direct link to the Metrorail Red, Green and Orange lines and connect to the MARC train, Amtrak and local bus services.
-In July 2014, MTA issued the final RFP for an availability payment concession to shortlisted teams.
-Proposals were received in late 2015 and, in March 2016, the agencies selected a consortium led by Fluor and Meridiam.
-The project reached commercial close in April 2016 and financial close in June 2016.
-Construction commenced in September 2017 and it is anticipated to open in segments starting in 2022.
-The Purple Line’s financing plan included an $874 million TIFIA loan, $313 million in PABs, $138 million in private equity and approximately $900 million in anticipated federal New Starts funding.
+Member of the legal team advised on Maryland’s first transit P3 project – an approximately $2 billion (capital cost) light rail system that will significantly facilitate mobility between the Maryland suburbs and Washington, D.C.
+The project, Maryland’s largest P3, reached commercial close in April 2016 and financial close in June 2016.
 Yukiko’s services included preparing a written assessment of delivery alternatives and North American P3 procurement best practices for the project.

 InTransit BC Limited Partnership – Canada Line Rapid Transit Project.
 Key member of the legal team that advised the successful proposer led by SNC-Lavalin in its successful bid for the CAD $2 billion DBFOM rapid transit project connecting downtown Vancouver with Vancouver International Airport and the City of Richmond.
-The 19-kilometer system includes 16 stations, two bridges and nine kilometers of tunnel.
 The concessionaire completed the P3 project within budget and ahead of schedule before the opening of the 2010 Winter Olympics.
 Following financial close, Yukiko also acted as lead external counsel to the concessionaire on all legal matters arising from project.
 In 2005, Project Finance magazine named Canada Line North American Transport Deal of the Year and PFI magazine honored it as Infrastructure Deal of the Year-Americas.
 In 2010, Infrastructure Journal named the line one of the 100 most innovative and socially significant infrastructure projects in the world.

 Brookfield Infrastructure Partnerships Quinte – Quinte Consolidated Courthouse Project.
 Key member of the legal team that advised the successful proposer in connection with an approximately CAD $250 million P3 project to design, build, finance and maintain a new consolidated courthouse in Belleville, Canada.
 Yukiko’s services included drafting and negotiating the design-build contract on behalf of the concessionaire.

-Trans Park Highway General Partnership – Kicking Horse Canyon Highway Project.
-Key member of the legal team that advised the successful proposer, led by Bilfinger Berger BOT Inc., in its bid to design, build, finance, operate and maintain a 26-kilometer scenic stretch of the Trans-Canada Highway between Golden and Yolo National Park in Vancouver.
-The concessionaire entered into a 25-year concession agreement with the British Columbia Ministry of Transportation and Infrastructure for the CAD $130 million project.
-The project was completed ahead of schedule in winter 2008.
+Golden Crossing General Partnership – Golden Ears Bridge Project.
+Key member of the legal team that advised the successful proposer led by Bilfinger Berger BOT Inc. in its bid to design, build, finance, operate and maintain a new crossing of the Fraser River in Vancouver, Canada.
+The concessionaire entered into a CAD $1 billion, 35-year P3 concession agreement with South Coast British Columbia Transportation Authority.
+The project, which opened to traffic in 2009, captured numerous awards including 2006 “North American P3 Deal of the Year” from Project Finance magazine, “North American Deal of the Year” from PFI magazine and “North American P3 Deal of the Year” from Project Finance (Euromoney).
+In 2007, Infrastructure Journal named the project “Global Deal of the Year.”
 Yukiko’s services included drafting and negotiating the design-build contract on behalf of the concessionaire.

 - 01.01.2015 | Project Finance International